Adel-ak/RestQL/README.md

 | flatten   | boolean                     | false  |
 | Paragraph | boolean \| string \| 0 \| 1 | true   |

-`useResolver`
+## `useResolver`

-This Method helps with resolving your data and change the shape of it in a cleaner way
+useResolver helps with resolving your data and change the shape of it in a cleaner way

 ### Example